rl-os/api/notifer/README.md

 # Notifer

-Simple RabbitMQ worker that listen events and send notification to mail or something else.
+Simple worker that listen events and send notification.